ansible/ansible/docs/docsite/rst/community/development_process.rst

 Informational Labels
 ~~~~~~~~~~~~~~~~~~~~

 -  **backport**: this is applied automatically if the PR is requested against any branch that is not devel.
-The bot immediately assigns the labels backport and “core_review”.
+The bot immediately assigns the labels backport and ``core_review``.
 -  **bugfix_pull_request**: applied by the bot based on the templatized description of the PR.
 -  **cloud**: applied by the bot based on the paths of the modified files.
 -  **docs_pull_request**: applied by the bot based on the templatized description of the PR.